 The main characters are fiercely bonded chosen sisters.
 Can their bond survive betrayal and perhaps even death?
 (Already attempting to write the blurb here).

-The story is set in the second century AD and features the battle of Mons Graupius between the Roman invaders and the Caledonian tribes.
+The story is set in the 1st century CE and features the battle of Mons Graupius between the Roman invaders and the Caledonian tribes.

 There’s romance, but it’s rather complicated romance this time.